 Whether the resource in question is cotton, wood or coffee: for Tchibo, there is no alternative to using sustainable resources.
 We’ve already made quite a bit of progress on our path to becoming a 100% sustainable business – yet a lot more effort is still needed.
-And ‘merely’ using sustainable resources isn’t enough … In conversation with Liesl Truescott and Nanda Bergstein, I try to find out why.
+And ‘merely’ using sustainable resources isn’t enough … In conversation with Liesl Truscott and Nanda Bergstein, I try to find out why.

 Liesl, you work for Textile Exchange.
 For those of us who aren’t familiar with Textile Exchange: what does your organization do?

-Liesl Truescott: Textile Exchange is an international non-profit that works to make the textiles industry more sustainable.
+Liesl Truscott: Textile Exchange is an international non-profit that works to make the textiles industry more sustainable.
 To achieve this, we work with everyone that plays a part in the creation of textiles – from clothing to towels to linens and more.